Importance of mobile money for SACCOs in Tanzania

 Mobile money and SACCOs in Tanzania

-Mobile money is changing how people in Tanzania make payments, especially in areas with limited or no access to formal banking.
+Mobile money in Tanzania is changing how people make payments, especially in areas with limited or no access to formal banking.
 Moreover, the impact is not limited to payments but can also be seen in savings and loans through social saving groups called SACCOs.

 SACCOs have become more mature, and their need for more sophisticated financial services has become more evident.
 They need to store huge amounts in savings, provide money as loans, and manage interests.
 These SACCOs, linked with mobile money accounts, can bring massive changes for their members.
 It can help them manage their operations in a faster and more efficient way.
 Let’s know more about how mobile money can bring transformative changes for SACCOs.